 The Commission is currently engaged with various parties to continue to improve cybersecurity efforts within our regulated environment.
 In particular, the PUC is working with representatives from utilities, the Governor's Office of Homeland Security, utility industry trade groups, and federal agencies to develop a tabletop exercise that will test communications across multiple utility sectors during a simulated cyber incident.
-The anticipated exercise date is April 28, 2015.
-In addition, the Commission is exploring additional training opportunities to better educate ourselves and the utilities we regulate in the event of a major cyber incident in the Pennsylvania utility sector.
+In addition, the Commission is exploring additional training opportunities to better educate ourselves and the utilities we regulate in the event of a major cyber incident in the

+Pennsylvania utility sector.
 We also continue to monitor cybersecurity efforts at the federal level and consider policy needs from a cybersecurity perspective.